MicrosoftDocs/quantum-docs/articles/further-reading-qdk.md

 # Further reading: Quantum computing learning resources

-While the tools discussed in the [quantum computing concepts](xref:microsoft.quantum.concepts.intro) section are foundational for any developer of quantum software, they by no means span the depth or breadth of what is known about quantum computer programming and algorithm design.
+In the [quantum computing concepts](xref:microsoft.quantum.concepts.intro) you will find foundational concepts for any developer of quantum software.
+However they don't span the depth or breadth of what is known about quantum computer programming.
 Since quantum computing remains a rapidly developing field, there is no one resource that has all of the information needed to learn how to best use these tools in order to solve problems.

+This article

 ## Microsoft Q# resources

 + [MS Learn Quantum Computing modules](/learn/paths/quantum-computing-fundamentals/): an interactive, hands-on learning path.
 In these modules you will learn how to use the power of quantum computing and the Azure Quantum service to complete different tasks that are crucial for the space mission.
 + [Quantum Katas](xref:microsoft.quantum.tutorial-qdk.katas):a collection of self-paced Q# quantum programming tutorials.
 + [Q# code samples](https://docs.microsoft.com/samples/browse/?languages=qsharp):
-+ [Q# dev blog](https://devblogs.microsoft.com/qsharp/): last QDK functionalities, quantum challenges and hackathons
++ [Q# blog](https://devblogs.microsoft.com/qsharp/): a blog written by developers for developers.
+You can read about last QDK functionalities, and know about quantum challenges and hackathons.
 +

 ## Community made content